janko/image_processing/doc/vips.md

 * images are automatically oriented on load to make them upright (see [`vips_autorot()`])
 * `#resize_*` operations will automatically sharpen the resized images (see [Sharpening](#sharpening) section)
-* operations will automatically raise `Vips::Error` on corrupted images (using `fail: true` on load)

 ## Methods

 #### `.valid_image?`

-Returns true if the image is processable, and false if it's corrupted or not supported by libvips.
+Returns true if the image is processable.

 ```rb
 ImageProcessing::Vips.valid_image?(normal_image)    #=> true